Learning how to astral project is all about finding the method that works best for you.

 Sounds a lot like astral projecting, doesn’t it?

 That’s because legal psychedelics are a great way of inducing OBEs.
 This doesn’t mean that herbs will do all the hard work for you, as you will still be the one who has to induce the hypnogogic state.
 Rather, herbs can aid your astral projecting and amplify your experience.

-Here are the best herbs for astral projection (list):
+The best herbs for astral projection (2024 list):

 1: Artemisa vulgaris